gitrgoliveira/vault-eda-delivery/collections/ansible_collections/gitrgoliveira/vault/docs/vault_events.md

 ## Event Structure

-Events received from Vault have the following general structure:
+Events received from Vault follow the [CloudEvents specification](https://cloudevents.io/) and have a structured format.
+For complete details on the event structure and metadata fields, see the [HashiCorp Vault Event Notifications Format documentation](https://developer.hashicorp.com/vault/docs/concepts/events#event-notifications-format).

+Here's a basic example of the event structure you'll receive:

 ```json
 {